-Let’s ombré all the things!
-Rainbows and gradients are bringing significant joy to my life right now.
+It’s all about the joy of knitting and weaving gradients today… let’s ombré all the things!
+I must say, rainbows and gradients are bringing significant joy to my life right now.

 For the past several weeks, I’ve been filming nearly every day so that I could create the content for the new Handwoven Colour workshop all about weaving sock blank scarves.
 It totalled almost 5 hours of video footage spread over 240 videos and there’s so much I wish I could show you!